 Don’t correct someone’s English.
 It’s not appreciated unless they specifically ask you for help.
 It’s a bit problematic, because it also means you basically cannot ask for what the person means or if he or she can please repeat what was just said.
 Moreover, a Thai will pretend to understand what you say, even if he or she doesn’t understand your language (else it’s being impolite), with all the bizarre consequences of that.

 Be very cautious, better to avoid, to have friendly physical contact (like for instance hugging) with someone of the opposite sex.
 Also, never stroke or touch someone on the head.
 The head is seen as the most sacred part of the body and touching it is reserved for family members only.

 The feet are seen as the lowest part of the body, the less sacred.
 Always sit in a way that avoids showing the soles of your feet or shoes to the face of another person.
 It’s considered extremely impolite.
 Not only you, but also the other person loses face when doing so.

 Always show extra respect to all elders, people of rank, title, or uniform.
 It will help you to get things done smoothly.
 And if it doesn’t help, believe me, it certainly will not help if you don’t show the appropriate respect.

 There are some more occasions and situations where you run the risk of losing face or let someone else lose face, but I think you get the gist of it now.
 Keep all this in mind when traveling or living in Thailand or in other Asian countries.
 It will ease your ways.

-Tagged: Thai Culture, Thailand, Topic Thailand, Travels
+Tagged: Thai Culture, Thailand, Topic Thailand, Topic Working and Living in Thailand, Travels